d9linkx/pbwebsite4me/my-app/API-INTEGRATION-README.md

 # API Integration Setup

-This document describes how to set up and use the API integration for the Prawnbox delivery application.
+This document describe to set up and use the API integration for the Prawnbox delivery application.

 ## Overview